brownrw8/great-big-example-application/README.md

 "Every real app is different" (so teaching with none of them is better than with any?).

-"Big (real) artifacts of the craft are too complex and overwhelming for students of web development" (but not for students of every other line of work under the sun?).
+"Big, commercial artifacts of the craft are too complex and overwhelming for students of web development" (but not for those same students on the day after they become an employee? not for students of every other line of work under the sun?).

 "Approaches are a matter of personal preference and shouldn't be imposed" (on beginners who just want to make something that totally works, don't want to waste time learning an approach that the pros